Rodrigo Carazo Odio: Presidency

-The government also began plans on creating a defense force to fight off any Somoza attempt to attack Costa Rican territory.
+The government also started planning for the creation of a defence force to fight off any Somoza attempt to attack Costa Rican territory.
 The attacks finally ended in 1979 once the Sandinistas took control of the country, and Somoza was exiled.
 The government received a strong backlash from the public, and the opposition claimed that Carazo had failed to protect Costa Rica's sovereignty.
-Further, Carazo's government allowed three US helicopters to touch down on national soil to facilitate Somoza's escape from Nicaragua.
+Furthermore, Carazo's government allowed three US helicopters to touch down on national soil to facilitate Somoza's escape from Nicaragua.
 That sent the President's critics on a political bashing rampage, calling the matter a disrespect to national sovereignty.
 Later, in 1982, the Central American Democratic Community was formed in San José with US backing.
 Its aim was to isolate Nicaragua from the rest of Central America as long as they had a Communist regime in power.
 Another big move was in 1981, when Carazo's government broke off all diplomatic ties with Fidel Castro's Cuba.

 Carazo's government was plagued by economic instability and social unrest.
 During his presidency, there was a world economic recession.
 Petroleum prices were at historic highs, and the value of Costa Rica's main crop, coffee, was falling.
 Against the advice of his Minister of Finance, Hernán Sáenz Jiménez, and the International Monetary Fund (IMF), Carazo instructed the Central Bank of Costa Rica to borrow heavily to maintain the value of the colón, the local currency, in the hope that an economic recovery was close at hand.
 That policy eventually became unsustainable, leading to a catastrophic sudden devaluation in September 1980.
 The heavy load of debt that the central bank acquired contributed to the highest rates of inflation that Costa Rica has endured ever since.